CJCascalheira/cjcascalheira/content/publication/cascalheira-factorial-2022/index.md

 ---
-title: 'A certain evolution: A phenomenological study of 24/7 BDSM and negotiating consent'
+title: 'Factorial invariance of scores on the Self-Objectification Beliefs and Behaviors Scale (SOBBS) among transgender and nonbinary people'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here